 Theatre Arts: 107, 166, 363.1, 363.2, 363.3, 371, 373, 381, 383.

 Students may petition the appropriate department chair if they wish to substitute courses within degree requirements.
-Course substitutions may not contravene general university policy.
+Course

 The student should be aware that procedures have been established to hear complaints regarding academic matters.
 The Board of Academic Appeals exists to guarantee due process for academic grievances involving students, faculty, staff and administration, or any faculty member against any student in matters concerning academic welfare.
 The Academic Appleals policy is established by the Faculty Senate and is administered by the Vice President for Student Affairs.